boeschj/CommandLM/README.md

 ### Get Command Suggestions

-## DISCLAIMER: ShellGPT generates shell commands using AI.
-While it aims to be helpful, it can potentially generate harmful commands. **ALWAYS review and understand any command before executing it**.
-Never blindly run suggested commands, especially those involving system modifications, file deletions, or privileged operations (sudo).
+#### DISCLAIMER: ShellGPT generates shell commands using AI.
+While it aims to be helpful, it can potentially generate harmful commands. **ALWAYS review and understand any command before executing it** and never blindly run suggested commands.
 You are responsible for any commands you execute.

 ```bash
 # Ask how to perform a task